Gainesville Travel – Frequently Asked Questions

 Should my child try out for Gainesville Travel?

 This is an individual family decision.
-Travel basketball requires a higher level of skill--of the approximately 2000 kids enrolled in GBA Winter basketball, only about 150 will play in the Travel league.
+Travel basketball requires a higher level of skill.
+Of the approximately 2000 kids enrolled in GBA Winter basketball, only about 150 will play in the Travel league.
 Travel basketball is generally restricted to boys and girls in grades 5-8.
-Travel basketball also requires a bigger time commitment from kids and parents since teams practice twice a week for 75-90 minutes each and play multiple games each week; moreover, games can be held at locations up to 45 minutes driving time (more depending on traffic) from the Gainesville/Haymarket area.
+Travel basketball also requires a bigger time commitment from players and parents since teams practice twice a week for 75-90 minutes each and play multiple games each week.
+Moreover, games can be held at locations up to 45 minutes driving time (more depending on traffic) from the Gainesville/Haymarket area.
 Unlike Recreation ball, FCYBL has no minimum playing time requirement and the allocation of playing time is up to the coach.
 On the positive side, those kids participating in Travel get more individualized instruction, play on teams where the skill levels are more consistent, and play against stronger competition than in the Recreation program.
 This allows them to develop their skills at a faster pace and be better prepared to play for their high school teams when they reach high school age.

 How are Travel teams selected?